projedi/blog.ashabalin.me/posts/heterogeneous-equality.markdown

   Refl : x = x
 ```
 Notice that two arguments of `(=)` are of different types!
 This is because Idris has
-**heterogenous** equality instead of **homogenous** like Agda.
+**heterogeneous** equality instead of **homogeneous** like Agda.
 Actually it is somewhat mixed:
-Idris will try to use homogenous version first (i.e. when `b = a`) and if it fails to typecheck
+Idris will try to use homogeneous version first (i.e. when `b = a`) and if it fails to typecheck
-will fall back to the heterogenous one.
+will fall back to the heterogeneous one.
 I do not know why it does that.

 We can now write this:
 ```{.language-idris include="Idris1.idr"}